adamhartford/ASHStatusItemPopover/README.md

 # ASHStatusItemPopover
-Show an NSPopover from the status bar.
-Looks and feels like you'd expect.
+Shows an NSPopover from the status bar.
+Uses NSWindowController with an NSPanel overlay for the look/feel and user interactions you expect in menu bar applications.

 ## Screenshot